macloo/flask-db-app/README.md

 All this is done using Flask-SQLAlchemy and Flask-WTF as strictly as I can figure out.
 I am pretty darned excited about how these things work, especially because they are so fabulously more wonderful than using PHP!

-Like the version in *master,* this version depends on the same one-table MySQL database running in XAMPP on *localhost,* while the Flask app runs on *localhost:5000.*
+Like the version in *master,* this version depends on the same one-table MySQL database (sockmarket) running in XAMPP on *localhost,* while the Flask app runs on *localhost:5000.*